 If you’ve been hurt in a slip or fall, a car accident, or in some other incident, you’ve likely suffered financially, physically, and mentally along the way.
-Before filing a personal injury lawsuit, it’s reasonable to wonder whether you will be compensated for those losses in damages and by how much.
+A common question when retaining a personal injury attorney is “how much is my case worth?”
+Unfortunately, it’s a simple question with a complicated answer.

 It’s important to remember that every case is different, but certain factors and laws are likely to impact the dollar amount of any injury claim for compensation.